 Knowing ahead of time where those homes are really streamlines the process.
 Evacuations are usually short term and are free of charge to owners.
 Feed is sometimes donated by local feed stores, or sometimes the host home feeds, but owners are asked to supply the food and are expected to cover the cost of feed if it comes to that.
 The Santa Margarita evacuation was only for a day.
 However, people must first see if they have intact fences, water and electricity before returning home with their animals.

-H.E.E.T. is not only involved in evacuations they also show up when there are trailer accidents and when horses are loose on the highway.
+HEET is not only assists with evacuations, they also show up to help with trailer accidents and when horses are loose on the highway.
 “We rely heavily on Estero Radio Club which helps us operate our ham radios.
-This is especially needed where there is no cell phone service, we can get a phone call to anyone through the radio club.”
+This is especially needed where there is no cell phone service.
+We can get a phone call to anyone through the radio club.”

 Fire photos by Leah Jantzen